Gerald Ford 1976 presidential campaign: Aftermath

 Outgoing President Ford and First Lady Betty Ford meets with President-elect Jimmy Carter and Rosalynn Carter.

 Carter became president on January 20, 1977, and served one term in office until January 20, 1981, after Reagan defeated Carter in the 1980 U.S. presidential election.

+Bob Dole ran for president as the Republican nominee in the 1996 presidential election but lost to incumbent president Bill Clinton.

 This was the only modern presidential election in which both presidential candidates and both vice presidential candidates were still alive 30 years after the election, until Ford's death in 2006.
 And three of the four were still alive after 44 years, until Walter Mondale's death in April 2021.
-After Bob Dole's death in December 2021, Carter was the only candidate still alive until his death in December 2024.
+After Dole's death in December 2021, Carter was the only candidate still alive until his death in December 2024.

 Ford and Carter both lived post-presidency for more than 25 years.
 When Ford died in 2006 due to his worsening arteriosclerotic cerebrovascular disease and diffuse arteriosclerosis, Carter attended his funeral.